Rosewood-Development/RoseGarden/README.md

 # RoseGarden
-Library to be used by all Rose plugins.
+The internal library used by all Rosewood Development plugins.